SwedbankPay/developer.swedbankpay.com/_includes/checkout-v3-events.md

 {% include events/on-instrument-selected.md %}

-Subscribe to this event if actions, e.g. showing an information text, are required on your side if the payer changes payment method.
+This event mirrors `onPaymentMenuInstrumentSelected` from Checkout v2.

+This event can be overridden if you want to know when the payer selects a payment method in the Swedbank Pay payment frame.

-If no callback method is set, no handling action will be done.
-It will be raised with the following event argument object:
+If you do not override the event, no action will be done.
+This event is only provided for informational purposes.

+This is the object that is provided if you override the event:

 {% capture response_content %}{
     "event": "OnInstrumentSelected",